Best Mini ITX Gaming PC

 Our best Mini-ITX gaming PC build is for the space-conscious gamer with limited desk space or someone who just loves a clean-looking setup.
 This may be a small form factor system, but the components offer big performance.
 This custom mini build is capable of 1440p gaming, with some incredible FPS counts thanks to the powerful CPU/GPU combination.
 So throw out your console, and let’s get building this mini gaming rig.

 With airflow, cooling, and affordability all improving over recent years, it is finally viable to build a mini-ITX gaming PC without breaking the bank or creating a mini oven.
 We haven’t built this with a budget in mind, but we were aiming to keep this high-end build as cost-effective as possible, without compromising on performance.

-Performance - As mentioned, this PC is made to be powerful, and this machine's gaming performance alone is of stellar quality.
-Inside we see one fo the best price to performance CPUs on the market, the AMD Ryzen 5 3600X.
-This multi-threaded CPU comes with 6 cores running at 3.6GHz out of the box and 12 threads.
-Furthermore, the processor can be overclocked to an impressive 4.4GHz for improved performance.
-This CPU won't let you down, and it also offers some workstation performance too!
+As mentioned, this PC is made to be powerful, and this machine’s gaming performance alone is of stellar quality.
+Inside we see one of the best price to performance CPUs on the market, the AMD Ryzen 5 5600X.
+This multi-threaded CPU comes with 6 cores running at 3.7GHz out of the box and 12 threads.
+Furthermore, the processor can be overclocked to an impressive 4.6GHz for improved performance.
+This CPU won’t let you down, and it also offers some workstation performance too!

-Backing up the CPU is the highly regarded RTX 2080 Super graphics card, which will easily run any AAA game you throw at it in immense detail.
-This GPU will smash anything in 1080p but impressively has shown to perform well while playing in 1440p, without getting poor FPS counts on those demanding titles.
+Backing up the CPU is very powerful graphics card, which will easily run any AAA game you throw at it in immense detail.
+This GPU will smash anything in 1080p but impressively has shown to perform well while playing in 1440p and 4K, without getting poor FPS counts on those demanding titles.

 Our team has years of experience behind them, building PCs for a range of needs and budgets.
 All this knowledge, combined with hours of research, user feedback, and onsite benchmarking, is what goes into choosing the best components for our builds.